qvik/swift/README.md

 ## Closures

 Closures (aka. lambda expressions) are a powerful feature in modern programming languages.
-Always use closures instead of *"listener"* / *"observer"* / *"delegate"* patterns for callbacks in your Swift code.
+Use closures instead of *"listener"* / *"observer"* / *"delegate"* patterns for callbacks in your Swift code unless there is a really solid reason for doing otherwise.

 For a closure syntax cheatsheet, see [http://fuckingclosuresyntax.com/](http://fuckingclosuresyntax.com/).